Last Updated: December 24, 2021

 • Seek out respected community leaders and organizations to lend prestige to the effort.

 • Focus on one short-term accomplishment at a time and shine glory on any political leaders who spend political capital helping you.

-• Systematically build genuine public support through solid research-based education and user-friendly printed and web-based materials, so that it becomes less and less risky for a politician to support you.
+• Systematically build genuine public support through solid research-based education and user-friendly websites and social media campaigns, so that it becomes less and less risky for a politician to support you.

 • When you gain enough recognition that people in power are seeking you out, collaborate with them on a series of baby steps that will lead to urban sprawl solutions over time.